xhedit/quantkit/README.md

   exl2        Download and/or convert a model to EXL2 format.
-  gguf        Download and/or convert a model to GGUF format. gptq        Download and/or convert a model to GPTQ format.
+  gguf        Download and/or convert a model to GGUF format. gptq        Download and/or convert a model to GPTQ format. hqq         Download and/or convert a model to HQQ format.
 ```

 The first argument after command should be an HF repo id (mistralai/Mistral-7B-v0.1) or a local directory with model files in it already.